 Risk Description Mitigating Actions and Controls Market Risk Market risk is the risk of loss or other adverse impact on MSAC arising from movements in markets (e.g. exchange rates, inflation rate and interest rates).
 Currency hedging is carried out within the MSAC portfolios, but some hedging of interest rate risk is carried out within Monument Re due to restrictions within the MSAC investment guidelines.
-Regular monitoring of exposures relative to market risk limits, supplemented by stress and scenario testing.
-Risk is measured using standard metrics such as "DV01", the sensitivity of asset and liability values to changes in market variables.
+Regular monitoring of exposures relative to market risk limits.
+Risk is measured using standard metrics such as "DV01", the sensitivity of asset and liability values to small changes in market variables, and stress and scenario testing to assess the impact of higher levels of stress.
 Insurance Risk Insurance risk is the risk of loss or other adverse impact on MSAC arising from unexpected fluctuations in the timing, frequency or severity of insured events, or timing and amount of claim settlements and expenses.
 Regular monitoring of actual versus expected claims and expenses, including detailed experience analysis investigations.
 Regular review of actuarial assumptions Risk is measured principally through sensitivity tests to key assumptions, and stress and scenario testing.
 Credit Risk The risk of loss or other adverse impact on MSAC arising from one party to a financial instrument failing to discharge an obligation.
 Credit risk policy imposing principles and requirements for credit risk management, and investment policy imposing credit ratings limits for investment counterparties and concentration limits to avoid overexposure to any investment counterparty.
 Regular monitoring of exposures relative to credit risk limits.
 Key risk measures include exposure by credit rating, risk concentration and sensitivity of asset values to movements in credit spreads.

 Risk Description Mitigating Actions and Controls Operational Risk The risk of loss or other adverse impact on MSAC arising from inadequate or failed internal processes, personnel or systems or external events.
 Outsourcer oversight framework, outsourcing policy and operational risk policy.
 Regular RCSA process.
-Event and issue management process, root cause analysis and learning from adverse experience.
+Event and issue management process, root cause analysis and continuous improvement.
 Oversight exercised by Internal Audit, Risk and Compliance functions.
 Risk is measured using scenario analysis, operational event data, operational performance data including outsourcer performance metrics, and deep dives including due diligence on new outsourcers.
 Liquidity Risk The risk of loss or other adverse impact on MSAC arising from insufficient liquidity resources being available to meet obligations as they fall due.
 Liquidity policy imposing close matching of asset and liability cash flows and prudent restrictions on investment in illiquid assets.
 Liquidity framework requiring forward-looking assessment of liquidity requirements, including those arising from collateral requirements under severe market and demographic stresses.
 Group Risk The risk of loss or other adverse impact on MSAC arising from financial or non-financial relationships between entities within the Group.
 This includes reputational, contagion, accumulation, concentration and intra- Group transactions risk.
-Group risk policy imposing requirements for group risk management.
+Group risk policy setting out requirements for group risk management.
 Significant commonality of Board composition across the Group and its subsidiaries.
 Close scrutiny of intra-group transactions including external specialist input where appropriate.
-Stress and scenario testing through solvency selfassessment process.
+Stress and scenario testing through solvency self- assessment process.
 Reputational risk policy and escalation process.
 Risk is measured qualitatively and quantitatively e.g. via stress and scenario testing of adverse scenarios across the Group as part of the solvency self-assessment process.
+Sustainability Risk The risk of loss or other adverse impact on MSAC arising from environmental, social and governance risks, or the risk of adverse social or environmental externalities arising from MSAC's activities.
+Investment policy including ESG limits.
+Diversified investment portfolio.
+Corporate social responsibility, and community investment.